Gburdel/UVlightsensor/README.md

 To fix it using the hardware alternative instead of this software fix you could desolder and move the jumper on the Hoysund OLED board from “3C” to “3D”

-Use this source code that adds OLED output in your sketch after installing and patching the libraries:
+Use this source code below that adds OLED output in your sketch after installing and patching the libraries:

 ```
 /*